-- 10. -ize spellings should be used (recognize, emphasize, organization, etc. BUT analyse, exercise, etc.). - II.
+- 10. Where words can end with either -ise or -ize, the former spelling is preferred (e.g. recognise, emphasise, organise, exercise, analyse). - 11.
 Preferred spelling should follow the Oxford English Dictionary.
 Contributors may opt to use American or UK English standards of spelling but must indicate this at the time of their submission. - 12.
 Authors of articles and book reviews will be emailed a proof as a pdf file, and will normally be expected to return these within ten working days of receipt.
 Corrections should be confined to typographical errors or to specific questions raised by the editors. - 13.
 Illustrations, tables, maps and figures must be numbered consecutively and include captions which identify the source of any image or data.
-Authors are responsible for obtaining and paying for all copyright and reproduction charges. - 14.
+Figure should be spelled out in full in the text not abbreviated to Fig. Authors are responsible for obtaining and paying for all copyright and reproduction charges. - 14.
+Dates should be presented plain, without any thousands separator.
+For example 3500 BC and 1776 AD are acceptable, but 3,500 BC and 1,776 AD are not. - 15.
 For further reference or details not covered in this Guide, please refer to The Chicago Manual of Style, 16th edition.